OsamaFahim/HTML_parser_using_Cpp/README.md

 ### Step 1: Setup the Environment
 Make sure you have the necessary dependencies installed.
 Specifically, install OpenCV for image processing:

 1. Install OpenCV and Set Environment Variables
-Follow the steps in this YouTube tutorial to:
+   Follow the steps in this [YouTube tutorial](https://www.youtube.com/watch?v=aMXQshF7zdo) to:
-   1.ownload and install OpenCV.
+   1. Download and install OpenCV.
-   2.Set environment variables for OpenCV to ensure compatibility with Visual Studio.
+   2. Set environment variables for OpenCV to ensure compatibility with Visual Studio.

 2. Configure Project Paths
    After setting up OpenCV, configure the paths in the Visual Studio project files to ensure the project compiles and runs successfully.
 Update the include directories and linker settings as needed.

 ### Step 2: Run the Code using Visual Studio
 This will process all the text files in the `Test_files` folder, handle the LRU cache, process images, and save outputs in the `Output_files` folder.